null

 Interior Acoustic Windows

-If you are buying a new interior window, our Tru Acoustics™ Soundproof Windows are the highest performing acoustic windows available (up to STC 56!).
-They are an awesome solution for recording studio windows, music practice rooms, government buildings, entertainment venues, theaters, courtrooms, or gun ranges.
+If you need a studio grade window, our Tru Acoustics™ Soundproof Windows are the highest performing acoustic windows available (up to STC 56!).
+They are an awesome solution for recording studios, music practice rooms, government buildings, entertainment venues, universities, theaters, courtrooms, or gun ranges.
 You name an interior wall that needs soundproof windows and we’ve done it!

 Our Tru Acoustics window comes in STC 45, STC 49, and STC 56 options to meet the requirements of any space.
 Our windows are designed to be extremely easy to install in the field; the soundproof glass is ready to snap in, and there’s no need to fill the frames.
 We can do custom glass (one-way), custom sizes, custom frames – just let us know what your project needs, and we’ll get you set up!